 Humane Law Enforcement

 Please note, animal cruelty investigations do not include barking dogs, loud cats or loose animals.
-To report a case of animal cruelty or neglect, you may call 619-299-7012 or fill out this online Animal Cruelty Form.
-Alternatively, You may mail in or drop off a hard copy of this PDF Animal Cruelty Form.
+To report a case of animal cruelty or neglect, call 619-299-7012 (press 1) or fill out this online Animal Cruelty Form.
+Alternatively, you can mail in or drop off a hard copy of this Animal Cruelty Form (PDF Version).
 All reports may be submitted anonymously.

-For expediency regarding your dog bite report, please fill out and submit the online form below before calling.
-You may also download a PDF version here to deliver it by mail or fax.
+To help us address your dog bite report efficiently, please fill out and submit the online form below before calling.

 Barking Dog and Animal Noise Complaints